-- Meet with your academic advisor who will assist you with completing the following graduation information: - Graduation proposal form - DegreeWorks audit for your program of study - Waiver or substitution request forms, if necessary (signed by your advisor and the appropriate dean) - Schedule the career exit exam (if applicable) - Humboldt, Lexington and Savannah Center students may complete their graduation proposal at their respective centers
+- Complete the Graduation Proposal Form - Review DegreeWorks audit for your program of study - If needed, meet with your academic advisor who can assist you with completing a substitution request form, (signed by your advisor and the appropriate dean) - Schedule the career exit exam (if applicable) - Humboldt, Lexington and Savannah Center or Paris location students may complete their graduation proposal at their respective location

-- · Proficiency Profile Testing - Go to one of the Proficiency Profile testing locations and complete the exam.
-A valid JSCC I.D. is required. - Sign up for the exam under the "Student One-Stop" tab in your jWeb account - Submit the cap and gown order form to the Counseling and Career Services Office - All graduation proposals must be completed and submitted to the Admissions and Records Office.
-Deadlines for submission of graduation proposals will be posted on the JSCC homepage.
+• Proficiency Profile Testing

+- Go to one of the Proficiency Profile testing locations and complete the exam. - Sign up for the exam under the "Student One-Stop" tab in your jWeb account.